Bylaws are also available in PDF format here.

 CLAUSE F – IMMEDIATE PAST-PRESIDENT – For one year immediately following tenure as President, the President will serve on the Executive Board as Immediate Past-President.

 CLAUSE G – AT-LARGE BOARD MEMBERS – Two (2) at-large Board Members will be elected from the membership.
-The term of office will be for 1-year.
+The term of office will be for 2-years, with staggered elections such that 1 at-large Board Member is elected each year.

 Section 4.
 TERM OF OFFICE – The officers and elected Board members must be voting members of the Society and Chapter, be installed at the Annual Meeting, take office immediately following the Annual Meeting, and unless reelected or as otherwise noted, terminate their duties at the conclusion of the next Annual Meeting, or at such time as their successors are elected and installed.